Galaco/kero/README.md

 # Kero

-> Kero is a Source Engine game engine implementation written in Go.
+> Kero is a Source Engine game client implementation written in Go.

 ## Current Features

+* BSP rendering with visdata support
+* Skybox rendering
+* Lightmap support (incomplete, BSP geometry only)
+* Staticprop rendering
+* Prop entity rendering (incomplete, models with bones unsupported)
+* Bullet physics for brush:physics entity collisions

-Kero is mostly a BSP renderer for now.
-It features BSP rendering, with Static Prop support, as well as VisData visibility culling.
-BSP geometry lightmaps are also supported, as well as skybox rendering.
-Build Kero, run it by pointing it to a Source Engine game installation, and it *should* just work!
+###### Build Kero, run it by pointing it to a Source Engine game installation, and it *should* just work!

 <p align="center">